 Massachusetts Ambulance Association, Inc. v.
 Division of Medical Assistance, Suffolk Superior Court No. 00-1262-B. The plaintiff private ambulance companies allege that Medicaid's rates of reimbursement for ambulance services are unlawfully insufficient.
 The complaint includes a confiscation claim for the period covering March 1, 1998, through the present that could, in theory, establish a loss to the Commonwealth of approximately \$30 million.
 Other smaller claims could add a few million more to the total potential liability.
-We are planning to file a motion for summary judgment in the near future.
+Both sides have filed motions for summary judgment and are awaiting a hearing on these motions.
 If liability is established, after trial or otherwise, proof of damages would be extremely complex.